- How to finance the purchase of an existing business with an SBA loan

 So, intrepid business buyers, let’s dive in!

-Whether you are a novice entrepreneur trying to finance your first purchase of a small business or an established entrepreneur looking to purchase a small business to expand your portfolio, you need money.
+Whether you are a novice entrepreneur trying to finance your first purchase of a small business or an established entrepreneur looking for a small business acquisition to expand your portfolio, you need money.

 What options are available to obtain financing to fund this?
 A bank loan or your own savings?
 Asking a friend or applying for a line of credit?
 There are no rights and wrongs when it comes to getting the money to buy a small business.